 An ingrown toenail—also referred to as onychocryptosis—is a common problem that occurs when the edges or corners of the nail grow into the skin next to the nail.
 When this happens, the edge of the nail breaks through the skin, which causes inflammation.
 This inflammation initially presents itself as a minor discomfort, but it could potentially become a recurring problem or become infected.
-Continuing reading to learn more about options for ingrown toenails in New York City or Whitestone.
+Continuing reading to learn more about options for ingrown toenails in New York City and Whitestone, New York .

 Causes of Ingrown Toenails

 This condition is quite common—especially in athletes—and it is mostly found in the big toe.
 Anyone can get an ingrown toenail, and they are common for both men and women.
 The most common causes of an ingrown toenail include:

 - Irregular, curved nails

 - Poor-fitting footwear

 If you think you have an ingrown toenail in New York City and Whitestone, New York , contact Dr. Gary Evans or Dr. James Korponay for a consultation.